Kundan696922/tic_tac_toe/README.md

    cd tic-tac-toe
 2. Open the game:

-    -Simply open the index.html file in your web browser.
+   - Simply open the index.html file in your web browser.

 3. Or use Live Server (recommended in VS Code):

-   -Right-click on index.html → "Open with Live Server"
+   - Right-click on index.html → "Open with Live Server"